bihelix-io/bihelix-rgb-cli/README.md

 Simple KV based database, rocksdb is supported here.

 # Notes
-Now the developer can use this service to perform rgb asset with, `issue rgb20 asset`, `transfer asset`, and `query asset` operations.
+Now the developer can use this service to perform rgb asset with, `issue rgb20 asset`.
+The `transfer asset`, and `query asset` operations will supported soon.

 # Requirements
 Before run this repo, please check whether or not your `rust` version satisfy `1.78`, if not, please update it to the `1.78` version(Or the latest stable version).